Gender & Sexuality

-Queer people exist all over the world.
-They live in the realities of the exclusive laws, regulations, and oppressions and determine ways to navigate them.
+The LGBTQ+ community exists around the world.
+They live in the realities of exclusive laws, regulations, and oppressions and determine ways to navigate them.
 Coming out as a queer student can be different than it is in the U.S. In some places, LGBTQ+ identities are accepted and welcomed, in some extreme cases not knowing cultural or legal standards can lead to violence or imprisonment.

 Acceptance of the LGBTQ+ community is even higher than in the US in many countries.
 Students who participate in study abroad programs in these places, may gain a new international perspective and a renewed comfort with their sexual or gender identity.

 Trans students who want to study abroad should research their host country and look into immigration rules and regulations.

 Some questions you may want to consider, research, and ask about when looking at host countries:

 - Does your right to be LGBTQ+ in the US conflict with your host country’s religious or cultural values or traditions?

 - What are gender relations in the host country?